wezm/wezm.net/v2/content/posts/2024/tech-stack/index.md

 #### Gleam

-On occasions I need to write code targeting JavaScript that is non-trivial I've been reaching for [Gleam].
+On occasions I need to write code targeting JavaScript.
+When that is non-trivial I've been reaching for [Gleam].
 It's kinda of like Elm but actively maintained and with fewer restrictions.